flexera-public/policy_templates/security/security_groups/icmp_enabled/README.md

-## Security Groups with ICMP Enabled Policy Template
+## Security Groups with ICMP Enabled

 ## Deprecated

 This policy is no longer being updated.

 ### What it does